sileshn/Ryzentosh/README.md

 * Press spacebar to view additional options in the OC bootscreen.
 * `IntelBTPatcher.kext`, `IntelBluetoothFirmware.kext` & `BlueToolFixup.kext` are disabled by default.
 Enable them if you want bluetooth support.
 * `Securebootmodel` should be set to `Disabled` for Sonoma 14.4 & Sequoia beta installs.
 You can change them after the update.
 * MacOS Sequoia is in beta state.
-You will need to use [Helliport app](https://github.com/diepeterpan/HeliPort/releases/tag/v1.5.0) for wifi and [VoodooHDA](https://www.insanelymac.com/forum/topic/314406-voodoohda-302/page/19/#comment-2756841) for audio.
+You will need to use [Helliport app](https://github.com/diepeterpan/HeliPort/releases/tag/v1.5.0) for wifi.

 ## Specification